elondagan/AI---Deterministic_Taxi_Fleet_Management_System/README.md

 **Objection:**

-take the role of the owner of a taxi business and manage the deliver of passengers to their destinations in the shortest time possible
+Take the role of the owner of a taxi business and manage the deliver of passengers to their destinations in the shortest time possible

 **Environment:**